toutoubest/Normi/README.md

 # Evaluate.py:
 some auroc and auprc definition

-# run_normi_divergence,py:
+# run_slingshot_distance_example.py:
-this is the example code using slingshot and some disatnce based score
+this is the example code using slingshot and some distanced based score

-# run_trajectory_methods.py:
+# run_4new pseudo_methods_example.py:
-this is the example code uing 4 new pseudotime methods and some distance based score.
+this is the example code uing 4 new pseudotime methods(diffmap, phate,paga,pca) and some distance based score.